 Michel Foucault is well known to researchers and readers in several fields, esp sociology, anthropology, history, and philosophy.
-Many of his ideas also have to do with another field – medicine – though most doctors, nurses and other healthcare practitioners have hardly heard about him.
+Many of his ideas also have to do with another field – medicine – though most doctors, nurses and other healthcare practitioners, at least in my home country India, have hardly heard about him.
 To be sure, one can very well understand the theories and practice of medicine without ever reading even the F of Foucault.
 So he is not a requirement that way.
 But he is definitely essential if one needs to understand the philosophy of medicine.

-Foucault’s most commonly known concept in medicine is one that pertains to medical perception, or the way of thinking in contemporary medicine.
+Foucault’s most commonly known idea in medicine is one that pertains to medical perception, or the style of thinking in medicine.
 This concept is known as the medical gaze (or clinical gaze).
-It points to a sort of revolution in they way medical practitioners began thinking about the human body and disease since a few centuries ago (Foucault dates this to the late 1700s, though arguably the shift began much earlier).
+It refers to a sort of revolution in the way medical practitioners began thinking about the human body and disease a few centuries ago (Foucault dates this to the late 1700s, though arguably the shift began much earlier).
 To understand this shift in thinking, it will be helpful to get a basic idea of how we thought about illness and disease in the past.

 Imagine a physician in the 1300s looking at a patient who is coughing uncontrollably.
 What would be going on in the physician’s mind?
 Just to take a sampling of disease causes from the book ‘’ (author Dominik Wujastyk), these are some things that a random physician from the past might be thinking about: